Are You Afraid of the Dark?

-Are You Afraid of the Dark? is a horror anthology television series created by D. J. MacHale and Ned Kandel.
-The original series aired on Nickelodeon in the United States from August 15, 1992 to February 3, 1996, and also on YTV in Canada.
-The pilot episode first aired as a Halloween special on October 25, 1991 on Nickelodeon.
-It led to two revival series, with the first airing from February 6, 1999 to June 11, 2000, and the second airing from October 11, 2019 to August 13, 2022.
+Are You Afraid of the Dark? is an American children's horror anthology television series created by D. J. MacHale and Ned Kandel.
+The original series aired on Nickelodeon in the United States from August 15, 1992, to February 3, 1996, and also on YTV in Canada.
+The pilot episode first aired as a Halloween special on October 25, 1991.
+It led to two revival series, with the first airing from February 6, 1999, to June 11, 2000, and the second airing from October 11, 2019, to August 13, 2022.
+Reruns would continue to air until October 31, 2002.
+Later, Nicktoons would air reruns of Are You Afraid of the Dark? from October 20 to 31, 2008.

-The original series was created by D. J. MacHale and Ned Kandel, and was picked up by Nickelodeon in 1992.
+The original series was picked up by Nickelodeon in 1992.
 MacHale, Kandel, and Nickelodeon teamed up with the Canadian company CINAR, and as a part of the deal the show was filmed primarily in Montreal, Quebec, with some additional filming taking place in Richmond, British Columbia.
 The production teams were respectively represented by the ACTRA and STCVQ (Syndicat des techniciens du cinéma et de la vidéo du Québec) labour unions.
 (Note: These unions are mentioned during the end credits of each episode in the original series.
 In 2004, the STCVQ and APVQ (Association des professionnels de la vidéo du Québec), another Quebec union, merged to form the AQTIS (Alliance québécoise des techniciens et techniciennes de l'image et du son or Alliance of Image and Sound Technicians).)
-The pilot aired on Nickelodeon on October 25, 1991 as a Halloween special, and then re-aired five days later alongside Mystery Magical Special as part of a Halloween-oriented block called "The Haunting of Nickelodeon".
+The pilot re-aired five days after its debut alongside Mystery Magical Special as part of a Halloween-oriented block called "The Haunting of Nickelodeon".
 It officially premiered as a series the following year on Nickelodeon's SNICK on August 15, 1992, and on Family Channel on September 2, 1992.
 The series moved from Family Channel to YTV on September 6, 1993.
 The original series ended on February 3, 1996.